 "In a world of daily headlines ... it is amazing to read the beauty of the incidental...This is the amazing stuff."

 --Hugh Merrill, Artist, Lecturer, Poet

-In this new collection, Puss ‘N Boötes: Dark Poems, Polly Alice plunges her readers into dark dreamscapes and ushers in folk tale characters as flickering stars to light the way through a dark night.
-Meet Characters like The White Cat, Dorothy of Oz, Red Riding Hood, Gerda & The Snow Queen, Castillo, Eve.
-Polly threads the theme of the Spring constellation, Boötes, the hunter shepherd, to highlight the theme of coming out of a time of darkness and into the light.
-This is Polly’s third book of narrative poetry and a companion book to her first two, Kinlight (2017) and Tea with Alice (2019) both by Flying Ketchup Press.
+In her vivid collection, Puss ‘N Boötes: Dark Poems, Polly Alice plunges her readers into dusky dreamscapes and ushers in such folk tale characters as the come-alive flickering stars, lighting the way through a dark night.
+Meet characters like The White Cat, Dorothy of Oz, Castillo, Red Riding Hood, Gerda & The Snow Queen, and Eve.
+Polly threads the theme of the Spring constellation, Boötes, the hunter shepherd, to our own times of coming out of darkness into the light.
+In Kinlight, Polly Alice plunges us down the road of paths unseen and not taken--roads of inspired direction fraught with the need for courage, taking us on the sometimes frightening journey into our own souls.
+These two collections are companions to a third book of narrative poetry Tea with Alice (2019).
 Find out more at pollymccann.com.